vtavernier/vtavernier.github.io/content/posts/git-is-your-friend-part-3.md

 {{</ aha >}}
 <!-- * -->

-This changes seems dubious.
+This change seems dubious.
 To confirm this indeed broke our library, we need to test the code before *and* after this change was introduced.
 As we are using Git, this is easy to do:
 {{< aha >}}
 <span style="color:gray"># Before the changes, check that the tests do pass</span>